No movie stars, plenty of movies: How the Toronto International Film Festival is navigating the strikes

 The star power is also strong with some of the other high-profile movies having their unveiling in Toronto before coming to a theater near you.
 Oscar-winner Kate Winslet is back in the biopic Lee, playing the world-famous war correspondent Lee Miller, who captured some of the most indelible images of World War II with her camera lens.
 Look for SNL funnyman Andy Samberg in a rare dramatic turn as a fellow shutterbug.
 Meanwhile, Chris Evans and Emily Blunt join Andy Garcia for Pain Hustlers, Netflix's cinematic accounting of the opioid epidemic on the heels of the streamer's hit series, Painkiller.
 Jamie Foxx stars opposite Tommy Lee Jones in Prime Video's legal drama The Burial, which was completed prior to the actor's recent health scare and will premiere theatrically Oct.
 6 and on Prime Video on Oct.
 13.

 On the documentary side, TIFF will be the launching pad for Sorry/Not Sorry, which finds directors Caroline Suh and Cara Mones exploring the allegations against Louis C.K. via new interviews with the women he sexually harassed.
-And Raoul Peck follows up his acclaimed HBO series, Exterminate All the Brutes, with Prime Video's Silver Dollar Road, which chronicles one Black family's attempts to hold onto their North Carolina property in the face of land appropriation.
+Raoul Peck follows up his acclaimed HBO series, Exterminate All the Brutes, with Prime Video's Silver Dollar Road, which chronicles one Black family's attempts to hold onto their North Carolina property in the face of land appropriation.
+And the Neve Campbell-produced Swan Song takes ballet fans behind the scenes of the National Ballet of Canada's post-Covid production of Swan Lake.
+Thankfully, it has a happier ending than Black Swan.

 Which Oscar contenders will emerge or gain momentum?